-The Compensation Committee determined that the Company achieved the corporate objectives at a 102% level of achievement for 2013.
-Accordingly, for 2013, each of the named executive officers received a bonus payment representing 102% of his target award in March 2014.
+The Compensation Committee determined that the Company achieved the corporate objectives at a 144% level of achievement for 2014.
+Accordingly, for 2014, each of the named executive officers received a bonus payment representing 144% of his target award in March 2015, except for Mr. Mann who voluntarily declined his earned bonus payment for 2014.